 To be effective, antibacterial solutions often need to sit for several minutes to kill bacteria.
 If the surface is soft—foam or carpet, for example—it won’t stay wet long enough to be truly effective.
 If you have to use multiple wipes to achieve the result, the moisture could damage the surface.
 If you want to know how long your surfaces must be wet to be sterilized, look at the bottle, says Jason Courtney, owner of the Office Pride in downtown Pensacola.
 “Every kind of wipe has a ‘kill claim’ on the back, which indicates what it will kill in a certain amount of time.
 In a lab, wipes are tested for everything from hepatitis B to influenza to staphylococcus,” he says.
 “If the wipe kills the germ, it can be listed on the container.
 How long the surface must remain wet to kill the germ is spelled out on the container, too.”

-If you think a swipe of an antibacterial wipe on a kitchen counter that just had raw chicken is enough to keep your family safe, think again.
-“Kitchen counters are hot spots for germs and bacteria, and cleaning them using only antibacterial wipes isn’t nearly enough,” says Lily Cameron, cleaning and organizing professional and supervisor at Fantastic Services.
+If you think a swipe of an antibacterial wipe on a kitchen counter that just had raw chicken on it is enough to keep your family safe, think again.
+“Kitchen counters are hot spots for germs and bacteria, and cleaning them using only antibacterial wipes isn’t nearly enough,” says Lily Cameron, a cleaning professional and supervisor at Fantastic Services.

-What to use instead: Instead, Cameron says, when you need to disinfect your counters, use soapy hot water and a sponge.
+What to use instead: When you need to disinfect your counters, Cameron says, it’s better to use soapy hot water and a sponge.
 Just make sure you’re properly cleaning (or frequently replacing) your sponge, one of the germiest items in your kitchen.

 Bathroom countertops and fixtures

-Your bathroom sees a lot of bacteria day in and day out, and a quick swipe with an antibacterial wipe isn’t doing much to keep bacteria growth at bay.
+Your bathroom sees a lot of bacteria day in and day out, and an antibacterial wipe isn’t going to do much to keep bacteria growth at bay.
 “To kill bacteria effectively, a disinfectant needs to stay on the surface for about five to ten minutes,” Cameron says.
-“Cleaning with antibacterial wipes leaves the surface dry less than five minutes for sure.
-Overusing of such wipes may expose your family to harmful chemicals without the germ-destroying benefit.”
+“Cleaning with antibacterial wipes leaves the surface dry less than five minutes, for sure.
+Overusing such wipes may expose your family to harmful chemicals without the germ-destroying benefit.”

 The chemicals and other ingredients in antibacterial wipes can do damage to some of your home’s surfaces over time.
 This includes hardwoods, which might lose their shine after repeated scrubs.
 They can also be damaged by moisture.
-“Wood surfaces need to dry quickly, but wipes leave the surfaces relatively wet,” says Alberto Navarrete, the General Manager of Frisco Maids in Dallas, “so that is counterproductive.”
+“Wood surfaces need to dry quickly, but wipes leave the surfaces relatively wet,” says Alberto Navarrete, general manager of Frisco Maids in Dallas, “so that is counterproductive.”

-Greg Shepard founder of Dallas Maids home cleaning, also in Dallas, says: “With wood, less is more.
-Wood floors, furniture, and wood trimming should not be cleaned often with products because with frequent cleanings the finish dulls over time.
-This goes double with bacterial wipes because they contain alcohol, which damages wood’s finish.”
+Greg Shepard, founder of Dallas Maids home cleaning, adds: “With wood, less is more.
+Wood floors, furniture, and wood trimming should not be cleaned often with products because with frequent cleanings, the finish dulls over time.
+This goes double for bacterial wipes because they contain alcohol, which damages wood’s finish.”

-What to use instead: Pine-Sol.
-Pine-sol will safely clean wood surfaces and leave them shining—plus, it’s got a disinfectant component that’ll keep things germ-free.
-By the way, here’s the exact difference between cleaning, sanitizing, and disinfecting.
+What to use instead: Pine-Sol will safely clean wood surfaces and leave them shining.
+Plus, it’s got a disinfectant component that’ll keep things germ-free.
+By the way, here’s the difference between cleaning, sanitizing, and disinfecting.

-If you’re tempted to take out a wipe from the canister and quickly move from your stove to your fridge to your microwave to your sink—stop yourself.
+Tempted to take out a wipe from the canister and quickly move from your stove to your fridge to your microwave to your sink?
+Stop yourself.
 Antibacterial wipes are not meant to clean large areas.
-In fact, you may make a bacteria problem worse if you use them for multiple spaces.
+In fact, you may make a bacteria problem worse if you use one for multiple surfaces.
 “Never use one antibacterial wipe to clean more than one surface,” Cameron says.
 “A dirty wipe has germs remaining on it and can transport bacteria to another location.”

-What to use instead: Instead, use one wipe per surface, and then toss it.
-It might seem wasteful and you’d rather conserve wipes—especially when they’re in short supply—but using the same wipe for your entire kitchen is one of the cleaning mistakes that actually make your home dirtier.
+What to use instead: Use one wipe per surface, and then toss it.
+It might seem wasteful and you’d rather conserve wipes—especially when they’re in short supply—but using the same wipe for your entire kitchen is a cleaning mistake that actually makes your home dirtier.

 Surfaces with a sealant

-What to use instead: Look for specially-designed sealers for these surfaces, or use plain soap and water, which is highly effective as a multi-purpose cleaner.
-Speaking of multi-purpose cleaners, these are the 10 things you should never clean with a Magic Eraser.
+What to use instead: Look for specially designed sealers for these surfaces, or use plain soap and water, which is highly effective as a multipurpose cleaner.

 Here’s that alcohol problem again: Many disinfectant or antibacterial wipes contain it, and alcohol can dehydrate supple leather.
 Repeated use may leave your leather goods looking dry and chalky.

 What to use instead: You’ll want to use a gentle cleaner on leather, like baby soap, and put a few drops into a quart or so of water.
-When you’re finished cleaning, go over the leather again with a clean, damps sponge to remove any soapy residue.
-And if you do want to use disinfecting wipes on leather, be sure to read the label and make sure it doesn’t contain alcohol.
-Find out which household products kill the coronavirus.
+When you’re finished cleaning, go over the leather again with a clean, damp sponge to remove any soapy residue.
+And if you do want to use disinfecting wipes on leather, read the label to make sure they don’t contain alcohol.
+Check out more tips for cleaning leather.

 You can dull the beautiful finish of lacquered chairs and desks by using these alcohol-containing wipes.
 The same is true for any woodwork in your home, such as staircase railings or chair molding, which may have a high-sheen lacquer finish.

-What to use instead: Here’s another one you shouldn’t overthink: Use gentle soap and warm water.
-Put one teaspoon of soap into a half-gallon of water and use a damp—not dripping—cloth.
-By the way, did you know about these ways you haven’t been using bleach—but should be?
+What to use instead: Use gentle soap and warm water.
+Seriously, don’t overthink it.
+Put one teaspoon of liquid soap into a half-gallon of water and use a damp (not dripping) cloth.
+On the other hand, these are the things you shouldn’t clean with water.

 If the disinfectant is good for doorknobs and kitchen surfaces, it should be good for your hands, right?
 Not so fast, Cameron says.
 “Never clean your hands with antibacterial wipes before or while eating, because the wipes leave a residue on the skin.
 Plus, not all the microbes and bacteria will wipe away,” she says.
 “The alcohol may irritate the skin, too.”

-What to use instead: There’s no replacement for actually thoroughly washing your hands!
+What to use instead: There’s no replacement for thoroughly washing your hands!
 “Stop the spread of germs by washing your hands with soap and warm water,” says Cameron.
 You also need to make sure you don’t confuse antibacterial wipes designed for your hands with the disinfecting antibacterial wipes for homes and offices, according to Brian Sansoni, vice president of communications for the American Cleaning Institute.
 “Hand wipes are a convenient way to keep your hands clean when you are away from soap and water,” he says.
-Next, find out the things you shouldn’t be cleaning with paper towels.
+Find out which household products kill coronavirus.